apache/shardingsphere/docs/document/content/user-manual/shardingsphere-jdbc/usage/java-api.en.md

 </dependency>
 ```

-### Rule Configuration Based on Java
+## Configure Rule

+ShardingSphere-JDBC Java API consists of data sources, rules and properties configuration.
-Sharding database and table of ShardingSphere-JDBC configure descriptions according to rules.
-The following example is the configuration of two databases plus two tables, whose databases take module and split according to order_id, tables take module and split according to order_id.
+The following example is the configuration of 2 databases and 2 tables,
+whose databases take module and split according to `order_id`, tables take module and split according to `order_id`.

 ```java